2016 Convention Information and Services

 Visit MLA PubCentral in the Austin Convention Center (Ballroom Prefunction, level 4) for everything related to MLA publications.
 Shop for MLA products at the booth, explore the MLA International Bibliography, update your MLA Commons profile and learn about the Commons Open Repository Exchange (CORE), and browse the winners of MLA’s publication prizes all in one central location just outside the exhibit hall.
 Visit this section later in the fall for more details.

 Booth Happenings.
 Shop for MLA products and receive a 30% discount on all MLA titles ordered at the booth.
-Join us for receptions celebrating new titles released in 2015, ninety-five years of the MLA International Bibliography, and the launch of the MLA forums.
+Stop by for beer and barbecue on 8 January to celebrate the ninety-fifth anniversary of the MLA International Bibliography and new titles released in 2015.
+Celebrate the launch of the MLA forums at the MLA Forums Photo Booth from 3:00 to 5:00 p.m. on 7 January.
 Check the Convention Daily and the MLA Annual Convention Twitter feed for up-to-date information.